We cannot talk about Vienna without talking about Austria. Here is an article originally published on gotravelyourself.com.

-Again, depending on your budget and your travel needs, you can chose the option most suitable for you.
+Again, depending on your budget and your travel needs, you can choose the option most suitable for you.

 7. Food in Austria

-Austria has great food, it’s a part of central European cuisine and definitely inherited from Austro-Hungarian Empire, where many influences were embedded into variety of recipes.
+Austria has great food, it’s a part of central European cuisine and definitely inherited from the Austro-Hungarian Empire, where many influences were embedded into a variety of recipes.

 The top dish is of course, Wiener Schnitzel, breaded weal steak (although there are variations with chicken or pork), world known, and especially popular in Germany as well.
 Knödel, or dumplings is another famous Austrian food, which comes in different flavors, savory or sweet.
 Savory ones are made from potatoes or bread and sweet ones have fruit added.

-From sweet part of Austrian menu, let us not forget Apple Strudel, apple pastry originating from all the way from 17th century and remained popular sweet delicacy until now.
-There are many more sweet stuff to be found in Austria, such as Sachertorte and Esterhazy-Schnitte, both delicious and rich in flavor cakes.
+From the sweet part of the Austrian menu, let us not forget Apple Strudel, an apple pastry originating all the way from the 17th century and remaining a popular sweet delicacy until now.
+There is much more sweet stuff to be found in Austria, such as Sachertorte and Esterhazy-Schnitte, both delicious and rich in flavor cakes.

 11. Best time to visit Austria